DFE-Digital/fh-shared-kernel/src/familyhubs-frontend/README.md

 # ToDo

+* use asp-append-version to simplify updating versions??

+* best way to get files into wwwroot, rcl or npm?

 * remove scripts support from private gulpfile?

 * Use Components/, rather than scripts and styles, a la govuk?